cloudberrydb/cloudberrydb/src/interfaces/gppc/README.md

 ### Table Functions

-The GPCC API provides a set of functions that support tables as the input or output value for a UDF.
-For example, the GPCC transform function which is implemented with GPCC table function:
+The GPPC API provides a set of functions that support tables as the input or output value for a UDF.
+For example, the GPPC transform function which is implemented with GPPC table function:

 ```
 FUNCTION transform(a anytable) RETURNS SETOF outtable